Amoneleais/animedle-react/README.md

 ## Project Structure

-The project has been restructured for better maintainability, reusability, and professionalism:
+The project has been structured for better maintainability, reusability, and professionalism:

 ```
 src/